Men's Lone Mountain Parka - Black

 The jacket's lining is smooth 100% recycled polyester, to make it easy to layer up underneath.
 Insulated with highly efficient Thermogreen™ synthetic insulation, the Lone Mountain Parka is perfect for comfort and warmth.
 It also boasts a storm flap, zippered handwarmer pockets lined with microfleece, and an internal phone pocket.

-- Lining material: 2.2-oz 50-denier 100% recycled polyester downproof taffeta with a DWR finish
+- Lining material: 2.2-oz 100% recycled polyester taffeta with a HeiQ® Eco Dry PFC-free DWR finish (durable water repellent coating that does not contain perfluorinated chemicals)

-- 2-way center-front zipper with an external storm flap that secures with a hidden snap closure
+- 2-way centre-front zipper with an external storm flap that secures with a hidden snap closure

 - Fixed insulated 2-way-adjustable hood